 A Really Quick Intro to SASS

 If you’re not familiar, SASS (“semantically awesome stylesheets”) builds off your existing CSS knowledge, but tosses some dynamic spice into the mix.
 The result leaves you with increased power and flexibility as a coder/designer.
-An example of SASS in action looks as follows (compared to the equivalent CSS):

 The result is code that is easier to read, takes up less space, and supports the very helpful nesting of styling rules.
 Another tremendously useful feature is the ability to use variables throughout all of your stylesheets — something that becomes invaluable when working on larger websites or applications.
 SASS also supports mixins, operations, and beyond — learn more at the SASS website, or by reading Michael Bleigh’s excellent SASS intro.

 Until somewhat recently, I’d only used SASS when jumping in to help with design work on pre-existing, larger Rails applications.
 This works great, as the markup is already in place and changes are easy to make.
 My SASS experience in this regard has been a good one.